In my poll of readers and Twitter friends, 6 moms said there’s no way they’d try to make the cake and 3 said they would try it.

 In order to make the final assembly a little easier, I cut plastic dowel rods to the correct size, a half-inch shorter than the cake layer they would sit on top of.
 Then, I attached the plastic dowels to the towers using melted white chocolate.

 The instructions said to refrigerate the assembled towers, but I thought they’d be okay since they were going to sit over night.
+This may have been a mistake.

 Princess Castle Cake – Day Four